-The Barcelona Pavilion van der Rohe designed by Ludwig Mies Van Der Rohe.
-In fact, it was designed as the German national pavilion for the International Exhibition of 1929, held on Montjuïc.
+The Barcelona Pavilion Van der Rohe, designed by Ludwig Mies Van Der Rohe, was constructued in consideration of the German national pavilion for the International Exhibition of 1929, held on Montjuïc.
 As an symbolic work of the Modern Movement, the Pavilion is the subject of inspiration for many future architects.
-It also represents an important building in modern architectural history; famous for its simple form and extravagant materials, such as marble and limestone.
+It also represents an important building in modern architectural history, famous for its simple form and extravagant materials, such as marble and limestone.

-Furthermore, the building originally stood on a large podium alongside a pool.
-It also was disassembled at the end of the World Expo in 1930 Barcelona before being rebuilt in 1983.
-On the other hand, the actual structure consists of eight pillars, which support a flat roof.
+The building originally stood on a large podium alongside a pool, and was disassembled at the end of the World Expo in 1930 Barcelona before being rebuilt in 1983.
+The actual structure consists of eight pillars, which support a flat roof.